 Introduction

-COVID-19 has negatively impacted mental health mainly due to the lost jobs, isolation, and the death of loved ones.
+COVID-19 has negatively impacted mental health mainly due to lost jobs, isolation, and the death of loved ones.
 When the pandemic started in early 2020, no one could have anticipated the magnitude of problems it would cause.
 People faced new challenges which exposed their well-being to a greater threat.
 As a result, the level of complications rose ranging from insomnia to depressive disorders.
 This report highlights how COVID-19 has negatively impacted workers and the potential solutions that employers could use to change their perspectives.
 Based on reviewed literature on the impacts of the coronavirus pandemic on the working class’s mental well-being and health, this report shows that workers in the United States experienced a significant decline in mental health since the pandemic started in early 2020.
 This report provides a detailed description of these impacts and possible solutions to the problem of mental health among workers, including providing direct access to mental health professionals, improving benefits, and creating an open communication plan.

-The outbreak of coronavirus started in Wuhan, China in late 2019.
-As Dutta (2021) explains, the novel diseased is caused by acute respiratory syndrome, coronavirus 2 (SARS-CoV-2), and has significantly impacted the whole world in different ways (Dutta, 2021).
-The disease has impacted the socioeconomic structures of the nations, even the developed countries like the United States and the United Kingdom.
-By the time the disease started spreading across the globe, countries imposed lockdown among other containment measures to stop the spread of the virus and potential negative impacts.
-The outcome of these containment measures created other problems, including job losses and financial insecurity.
-As Dutta (2021) explains, the impact of the financial insecurity and other potential impacts of the pandemic negatively affected the mental health of the adult population who are working.